310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 tags:
 - Idol Story
 - Umeda Chitose
 description: "[ES!!]
 Translation of a Midori Feature Scout Story, featuring Tetora, Shinobu, and Mao.
-Midori struggles to come up with a personal outfit that he'd like to wear."
+Midori struggles to come up with a personalized outfit that he'd like to wear."
 permalink: staying_true_to_myself/
 ---
 ![](/img/es/idolstory/stayingtrue/c1.jpg)|![](/img/es/idolstory/stayingtrue/c2.jpg)
 :-:|:-:

-Midori feels depressed as soon as he hears it's his turn to receive a personal outfit.
+Midori feels depressed as soon as he hears it's his turn to receive a personalized outfit.
 Despite the pressure, he tries his best to visualize an outfit idea, but all he can think of are things he'd rather not wear…

 This story is connected to the card [Comfortable Staying Just As I Am] Midori Takamine.